bpython/curtsies/readme.md

     >>> f
     blue("h")+"ot"+blue(" there")+on_red(" Tom!")

-But you can't change their length:
+You can even change their length:

     >>> f[1:3] = 'something longer'

+though this will be fixed and FmtStrs won't be mutable at all due to efforts of @OufeiDong

 FmtStrs greedily absorb strings, but no formatting is applied